ZaynZain/Customer-Behavior-Analysis-Dashboard/README.md

 # 📊 # Customer-Behavior-Analysis-Dashboard

-A comprehensive data visualization and analysis tool designed to provide actionable insights into **[Primary Objective, e.g., Sales Performance / Financial Health / Marketing ROI]**.
+A comprehensive data visualization and analysis tool designed to provide actionable insights into **Customer Behavior Analysis Dashboard**.

 ## 🚀 Overview

-This Excel-based dashboard transforms raw data from **[Data Source]** into interactive visuals, enabling stakeholders to monitor key performance indicators (KPIs) and identify trends at a glance.
+This Excel-based dashboard transforms raw data from **Data Source** into interactive visuals, enabling stakeholders to monitor key performance indicators (KPIs) and identify trends at a glance.

 ## 🛠 Key Features